Neapolicy/Average-NY-Roads/README.md

 ### **Synopsis**

-You get paid like 15 dollars a hour to fill in potholes during rush hour, the axle of the economy continues to spin through your sacrifice
+You get paid like 15 dollars a hour to fill in potholes during rush hour, and as a result, the axle of the economy continues to spin through your sacrifice!

 ## Installation